PAIR-code/what-if-tool/website/src/learn/tutorials/custom-prediction.md

 When using a custom prediction function in a notebook, the list of datapoints is the only function input.
 If comparing two models in WIT, you provide a separate custom prediction function for each model through the `set_custom_predict_fn` and `set_compare_custom_predict_fn` methods on the `WitConfigBuilder` object.

+{% include partials/inset-image image: '/assets/images/wit_custom_predict_notebook.png',
+  caption: 'A (random) custom prediction function for WIT in notebooks'%}

 When using a custom prediction function in TensorBoard, there is a second function input: the `ServingBundle` object, as defined in [`utils/inference_utils.py`](https://github.com/PAIR-code/what-if-tool/blob/master/utils/inference_utils.py).
-This object contains the information about the model to perform prediction on, such as the model type, model name, and inference address, which a user provides on the WIT setup dialog when used inside of TensorBoard.
+This object contains the information about the model, such as the model type, model name, and inference address, which a user provides on the WIT setup dialog when used inside of TensorBoard.
 This can be used to determine which model to perform inference on, in the case of using WIT to compare two models with custom prediction functions in TensorBoard.

 {% include partials/inset-image image: '/assets/images/random-custom-predict.png',
   caption: 'A (random) custom prediction function for WIT in TensorBoard'%}

-But, custom prediction functions don’t need to only return model outputs.
-They can also return extra information that WIT will use to enhance its capabilities.
+Custom prediction functions can also return extra information that WIT will use to enhance its capabilities.
 The below sections explore returning feature attributions and returning other extra outputs from the model.

 ### Attributions